ansible/ansible/docs/docsite/rst/dev_guide/collection_requirements.rst

 ----------

 * The ``tags`` field MUST be set.
 * Collection dependencies must meet a set of rules.
-See the section on `Collection Dependencies <collection_dependencies_>`_ for this.
+See  :ref:`collection_dependencies_requirements` for details.
 * The ``ansible`` package MUST NOT depend on collections not shipped in the package.
 * If you plan to split up your collection, the new collection MUST be approved for inclusion before the smaller collections replace the larger in Ansible.
 * If you plan to add other collections as dependencies, they MUST run through the formal application process.